What Is Constipation?

 - There is a strong connection between emotional feelings and how the gut works.
 Feeling upset can make your bowel slow down or speed up.

 There are various things you can do to help keep your bowels healthy and avoid becoming constipated.
+If you are in any doubt, consult your GP or Healthcare Professional before making significant changes to your regular diet.
+A dietitian will also be able to guide you.

 - As a general rule, eating more high-fibre foods can prevent constipation.
 However, if constipation is a result of Colitis or Crohns disease, increasing fibre intake could have a detrimental effect